Local laws and customs

 Due to the laws on sex outside marriage, if you become pregnant outside marriage, both you and your partner could face imprisonment and/or deportation.
 Doctors will ask for proof of marriage during ante-natal checks.
 An unmarried woman who gives birth in Qatar may also encounter problems when registering the birth of the child in Qatar, and could be arrested, imprisoned or deported.
 To get a birth certificate from the Qatari authorities, you must provide a marriage certificate and the authorities may compare the date of the marriage against the estimated date of conception.

 Homosexual behaviour is illegal in Qatar.
 See our information and advice page for the LGBT community before you travel.

-Financial crimes, including fraud, bouncing cheques (including post-dated and ‘security cheques’) and non-payment of bills (including hotel bills) can often result in imprisonment and/or a fine in Qatar.
+Financial crimes, including fraud, bouncing cheques (including post-dated and ‘security cheques’) and non-payment of bills (for example hotel bills or car hire) can result in imprisonment and/or a fine and deportation in Qatar.
 Bank accounts and other assets may also be frozen.
-You may also be liable for cheques that have been signed by you on behalf of a company.
+You may also be liable for cheques that you have signed on behalf of a company.

 If you have unpaid loans or financial commitments you won’t be able to cancel your residence permit, and may find yourself subject to a travel ban which will prevent you from leaving Qatar including to go on holiday.
 All debts should be settled in full before you leave the country.
 Ask your bank for a certificate to confirm you have no outstanding debt once you have cleared the balance.

 Equally, you may find that there is a block on your sponsorship which will prevent you from transferring to a new sponsor (employer) and any end of service benefits you may be entitled to could be used to offset the outstanding debt.